-The Galician Institute of High Energy Physics (IGFAE) and the Galician Supercomputing Center (CESGA) have created a common laboratory to foster quantum simulation for particle and nuclear physics research.
-The core of this laboratory features a trap-ion computer device provided by Alpine Quantum Technologies (AQT), spin-off from the University of Innsbruck and the Institute of Quantum Optics and Quantum Information at the Austrian Academy of Sciences.
-In January 2026 an AQT Pine Set-Up will be installed at the new IGFAE-CESGA laboratory.
+The IGFAE-CESGA laboratory features a trap-ion computer device provided by Alpine Quantum Technologies (AQT), spin-off from the University of Innsbruck and the Institute of Quantum Optics and Quantum Information at the Austrian Academy of Sciences.

+In January 2026, an AQT Pine Set-Up will be installed at the new IGFAE-CESGA laboratory.
 Moreover, an independent R&D program on trapping devices will be launched by commissioning an additional ion trap setup, which will support the scaling of services and enable an intense R&D program within the laboratory.

 It is expected that the facility will be available in July 2026, in time for the start of the HORIZON-INFRA-2025-01-SERV-03 action.